OpenInternet/saferjourno/content/chapters/chapter-7.en.md

 _Trainer note: this session requires journalists to look themselves up online and share some details about what they find.
 Let the journalists know that they do not have to share information if they do not feel comfortable doing so._

-_Best practice for this activity can be found in the section, Training digital security for the first time?, located at the beginning of this chapter._
+_Best practice for this activity can be found in the [Training digital security for the first time?](#training-digital-security-for-the-first-time) section located at the beginning of this chapter._

 ❶ **Step one**